-This page has resources for HCV tenants and applicants.
+This page features resources for HCV tenants and applicants.
 HCV Landlords can find resources on the Landlord Resources page.
 To access the HCV Online Briefing, click here.

 What is the Housing Choice Voucher Program?